What is a “face covering?”

 When do I need to make a request not to wear (or to limit the wearing of) a face covering?

-You will not be permitted to enter University property without wearing a face covering unless and until you are specifically approved to do so by DRS in writing.
+You will not be permitted to enter a University building without wearing a face covering unless and until you are specifically approved to do so by DRS in writing.
 As such, you should contact DRS to begin the accommodation request process as soon as possible.
 Because of the risk to the safety of the University community and the public, the University will not provisionally grant requests not to wear (or to limit the wearing of) face coverings while the accommodation request process is ongoing.